2020 Raffle Details

 Raffle ticket sales are final.

-Ticket sales end Thursday, February 13, 2020, at 2 p.m.
-Eastern Time… unless sales end earlier due to reaching the maximum number of valid tickets that will be sold.
+Ticket sales end February 24, 2021, at 2 p.m.
+Eastern Time…unless sales end earlier due to reaching the maximum number of valid tickets to be sold.
 See here for further details.
 Raffle ticket sales are final.

-The Carbon Pricing Awareness Raffle Drawing will be conducted at 3 p.m.
-Eastern Time at Climate XChange’s former headquarters, located at:
+The Climate XChange Annual Tesla Raffle Drawing will be conducted at 3 p.m.
+Eastern Time (the live-stream will begin at 2 p.m. showing all tickets being loaded into the raffle drum, but the actual drawing of the tickets will take place at 3 p.m.) at Climate XChange’s former headquarters, located at:

 Old West Church 131 Cambridge Street Boston, MA 02114